 The craft is curved a bit higher on the bow area, which will allow water on the floor of the cockpit to drift toward the stern area, where it will drain out of the boat.
 In a two man position, the inflatable lean bar on the Outcast OSG Striker allows for a more comfortable standing position for the front angler.
 This is essential when going for the big ones that are ready to put up a good fight.

 The Outcast OSG Striker’s seating arrangement is also something to ogle upon.
-Even though the craft is largely marketed as a two-seater, it can also be converted into a single by detaching the frames which hold the front seats.
+Even though the Outcast OSG Striker is largely marketed as a two-seater, it can also be converted into a single by detaching the frames which hold the front seats.
 The seats themselves are comfortable while retaining the minimalistic feature of the rest of the craft.

 Should you need to add a few mores accessories to the Outcast OSG Striker Raft, you won’t have to worry about extra space.
 The vessel has a brilliant integrated gear system (IGS), consisting of slots that allow for the addition of accessories such as rod holders, deck mounts, paddle holders, and cargo pockets.